-The Moto 360 and LG G Watch R may have dominated the smartwatch landscape this year, but there are plenty more great Android smartwatch options available.
-So if you've been considering picking one up yourself or gifting one to a friend this holiday season, here are the best Android smart watches on the market, including Android Wear and other Android-based smartwatches.
+The Moto 360 and LG G Watch R may have dominated the smartwatch landscape in 2015, but there are plenty more great Android smartwatch options already available with even more coming up in the very near future.
+Here are the best Android smartwatches on the market, including both Android Wear and other Android-based smartwatches.

 - Looking for the best Android phone in the world?